St Edward's Church, Wiggaton: History

 St Edward's was built as a chapel of ease to the parish church of St Mary's in Ottery St Mary.
 At the time, Wiggaton and its surrounding neighbourhood had a population of around 150, with most inhabitants approximately a mile from the parish church.
 In 1890, Rev. M. Kelly, the vicar of Ottery St Mary, began holding services once a fortnight in Wiggaton's schoolroom.
 Plans were then made for the erection of a church and funds began to be raised by subscription.
-The church was designed by Mr. Edward G. Warren of Exeter, with Mr. F. Grace of Exmouth hired as the builder.
+The church was designed by Edward G. Warren of Exeter, with F. Grace of Exmouth hired as the builder.

 The foundation stone was laid on 10 November 1892 by William Rennell Coleridge of Salston.
 The ceremony was attended by the choir of the parish church and a short service conducted by Rev. Kelly.
 The church, which cost £400 to build, was dedicated to Edward the Confessor by the Bishop of Exeter, the Right Rev. Edward Bickersteth, on 8 March 1893.